Programs intended for new faculty, usually those at or below the rank of Assistant Professor.

 • BRF Seed Grant Program: The purpose of this program is to provide start-up monies for new research projects in the field of neuroscience that will likely lead to extramural funding from the National Institutes of Health (NIH) or other outside funding sources.
 Each total grant is limited to $80,000 (direct costs) for a two year grant period.
 Assistant professors with a new research project that will generate pilot data that will lead to R01 funding or a comparable outside grant will be first priority.
 Limit: UCSB may submit one (1) nomination.
 Eligibility: must be a full-time Assistant or Associate Professor working in the field of neuroscience.
 Deadline(s): Campus announcement typically sent in October; Application deadline in January.

 • Mallinckrodt Grant: The mission of the Foundation is to support early-stage investigators engaged in biomedical research that has the potential to significantly advance the understanding, diagnosis, or treatment of disease.
 Awards are $75K per year for up to three years ($225k total).
 Limit: UCSB may only submit one (1) nomination.
 Eligibility: Applicants should be in the first to fourth year of their tenure track faculty position and not have current NIH R01 funding.
-Deadline(s): Campus announcement sent in June; Applications due August.
+Deadline(s): Campus announcement typically sent in June; Applications due August.

 • Moore Inventor Fellows: This program focuses on supporting scientist-inventors at a critical stage of research to capture opportunities that otherwise might be missed.
 The foundation seeks to provide freedom and support to promising inventors with the most compelling ideas to pursue creative work.
 Each fellow will receive a total of $825,000 over three years to drive their invention forward, including $50,000 per year from their home institution as a commitment to these outstanding individuals.
 Limit: UCSB may only submit two (2) nominations.
 Eligibility: Candidates must be no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D.).
 Deadline(s): Campus announcement typically sent in September; Applications due December.